 Urban trees work for their living-they provide oxygen, reduce heating and cooling costs, soak up storm water run-off, reducing the cost of water treatment, and native trees reduce erosion and improve water quality.
-They also filter out particulates in the air that cause respiratory distress, including particles of soot so tiny (under 2.5 microns in diameter) they can't be seen.
-Yet they're so deadly they cause 1,000 premature deaths and 5,500 hospitalizations a year in Toronto.34 The Ontario Medical Association calculates air pollution induced illness costs the province \$1 billion a year.35
+They also filter out particulates in the air that cause respiratory distress, including particles of soot so tiny (under 2.5 microns in diameter) they can't be seen but still cause 1,000 premature deaths and 5,500 hospitalizations a year in Toronto.
+The Ontario Medical Association calculates air pollution induced illness costs the province \$1 billion a year.